 One-click to acquire PDF product specification

-Also, it will also facilitate the purchasers’ work if there is the option of auto re-order when the item is consumed on a frequent basis.
+It will also facilitate the purchasers’ work if there is auto re-order when the item is consumed frequently.
 This can alleviate the routine procurement as well as make your future order amount stable too!

 B2B Feature 5: Quotation Management

 A core feature of B2B (and what the buyers prefer) is the bargaining process.
-The procurement will not recognize the stated price at the first time but try to negotiate with the sellers.
-The quotation management will clearly record every time how’s the results of the price bargaining and document every changes for future reference.
-The importance of quotation management will be realized when there are more and more orders and even high turnover of personnel no matter at the customers or sales rep side.
-All bargaining process will be well recorded and be referenced in future.
+The procurement will not recognize the stated price for the first time but negotiate with the sellers.
+The quotation management will clearly record the results of the price bargaining and document every changes for future reference.
+The importance of quotation management will be realized when there are more and more orders and even high personnel turnover, whether at the customers or sales rep side.
+All bargaining processes will be well recorded and be referenced in the future.

 For the payment process design, depends on the procurement process, a deposit or downpayment is usually required when the order is placed.
 After the product sample or the first phase of service is delivered, both parties could easily trace and process the remaining payment and check the status online.

 The user experience of B2C has been mentioned for quite a long time while B2B is finally on the right track.
-Apart from those common UI techniques you should notice, the site is able to support a complex buying and decision cycle with content.
+Apart from those common UI techniques, you should notice that the site can support a complex buying and decision cycle with content.
 Clear information of products with case studies stated could also facilitate the decision-making process.
 Well-tracked quotation management and user-friendly UX help buyers find products that best match with company needs.